 It was amazing how much father our money went outside of the Bay Area.
 I know the old rule of thumb was, “You have to be around your rentals.”
 But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
 At least it wasn’t true for us.

-The result: We sold the one property in Bay area and using a 1031 exchange we turned around and invested in about 20 properties, increasing our cash flow six times.” — Claudia & Julian Fraser
+The result: We sold the one property in the Bay Area and we turned around and invested in about 20 properties, increasing our cash flow six times.” — Claudia & Julian Fraser

-Note: Today Claudia and Julian own over twenty properties in 3 states, and they’re bringing in about $15,000 of net cash flow every month.
-It all started with a successful 1031 exchange.
+Today Claudia and Julian own over twenty properties in 3 states, and they’re bringing in about $15,000 of net cash flow every month.
+It all started with a successful like-kind exchange.

-Because everyone has the ability to end up with passive income from real estate – even if you don’t have any money to start with.
-All you need is the education to know how to do a 1031 exchange correctly — understand the rules, develop a strategy, and find the help you need to get the deal done right.
+After reading this article and/or watching the video above, one big takeaway we want to leave you with is this: everyone has the ability to end up with passive income from real estate – even if you don’t have any money to start with.
+All you need is a solid education to know how to do use this powerful strategy correctly.

-This article is just a basic overview of how to do a 1031 exchange in 2018.
-Hopefully, you now realize how important it is to understand the intricacies of real estate investing, real estate market cycles, and growth opportunities before you even think about attempting a 1031 exchange.
-If you’re a beginner, you should start by learning how and where to invest in real estate in 2018.
-For those of you who are more experienced, take some time to get a solid understanding of 1031 exchange rules–you need to know them like the back of your hand, or you still might end up with a huge tax bill.
+This article is just a basic overview of how to do a 1031 exchange and the rules for doing a 1031 exchange successfully.
+Hopefully, you now realize how important it is to understand the intricacies of real estate investing, real estate market cycles, and growth opportunities before you even think about getting started.
+If you’re a beginner, you should start by learning how and where to invest in real estate in 2021.
+For those of you who are more experienced, take some time to get a solid understanding of rules and regulations.
+You’ll need to know them like the back of your hand, or you still might end up with a huge tax bill.

-Truth be told, a 1031 tax-deferment is incredibly complicated, even for career investors.
-Even a small mistake can jeopardize the deferment of your capital gains taxes, which is why most investors seek professional help.
+Truth be told, a 1031 tax-deferment is incredibly complicated, even if you’re a career investor.
+Even a small mistake can jeopardize the deferment of your capital gains taxes.
+This is why most investors seek professional help.